 This is the perfect snack if you want to be a little bit more healthy.
-I can’t say I prefer these to regular wedges because potatoes are probably my favorite vegetable.
-And no I am not Irish in case you were wondering.
-However, these sweet potato wedges have more of an enhancing flavor, especially when they caramelize around the edges.
+I can’t say I prefer these to regular wedges because potatoes are probably my favourite vegetable.
+However, these sweet potato wedges have more of an enhancing flavour, especially when they caramelize around the edges.
 Though they do not go as crunchy as regular potato wedges, as potato is just a much more hard and stable vegetable.
 So I guess both have their advantages.

 I feel the dip goes very well with the wedges.
-The freshness and slight tangyness of the dip really balances out the sweetness of the wedges.
+The freshness and slight tanginess of the dip really balance out the sweetness of the wedges.
 I probably have mentioned it before, but I am not a fan of peeling veg unless it really is necessary.
 So when making sweet potato wedges, I think it is very important NOT to peel the veg.
 Reason being is that the skin acts as an outer layer that helps the wedges go more crispy.
-Oh and you’ll notice that I have used grape seed oil for roasting the wedges because it is light, versatile and it is also very good for you.
+Oh, and you’ll notice that I have used grapeseed oil for roasting the wedges because it is light, versatile and it is also very good for you.

 Sweet Potato Wedges with Avocado and Sour Cream Dip